dannystaple/dannystaple.github.io/_posts/2010-02-16-making-the-most-of-west-london.md

 ## Shopping in Hammersmith

-Hammersmith Tube station (on the Picadilly, District and Central Lines) shares a space with the Broadway Shopping Centre.
+Hammersmith Tube station (on the Piccadilly, District and Central Lines) shares a space with the Broadway Shopping Centre.
 While the centre itself is not at the scale of Westfield, it has a respectable number of smaller shops, and step outside onto King Street where you will find many more shops, including smaller specialist shops.

 Hammersmith also hosts a Farmers Market in Lyric Square every Thursday, so time to top up on extra special cheeses, or organic fresh fruit and veg!
 There are lovely spots to eat, and I strongly advise to visit some of the pubs on the riverside for a pleasant drink.